-Subordinate Dwelling: A dwelling unit no larger than 800 square feet located in an accessory structure on an owner-occupied property.
+Subordinate Dwelling: A dwelling unit no larger than 1000 square feet located on a lot with a minimum of 4.5 acres of buildable land unless the property has grandfathered status.

 Substantial Improvements: Any repair, reconstruction or improvement of a structure, the cost of which equals or exceeds fifty percent of the market value of the structure either (a) before the improvement of repair is started, or (b) if the structure has been damaged and is being restored, before the damage occurred.
 For the purposes of this definition, substantial improvement commences when the first alteration of any wall, ceiling, floor, or other structural part of the building commences, whether or not that alteration affects the external dimensions of a structure.
 The term does not, however, include any project for improvement of a structure to comply with existing state or local health, sanitary, or safety code specifications which are solely necessary to assure safe living conditions.